FransdR/Record-graphs-girth-7-and-8/README.md

+# Database of record graphs with girth 7 and 8

 The database provides the record graphs that are regular of degree 3 up to 14 for degrees 7 and 8.
 They are the best known records to date (August 14, 2015).

 NOTE: These adjacency lists can be freely used for any purpose but the original source should be cited.